puppetlabs-toy-chest/pltraining-classroom/CONTRIBUTING.md

-Releases are made from the `release` branch, which should always be in a releasable state. `master` is the active development branch and changes are periodically moved to the release branch for integration testing.
+Releases are made from the `release` branch, which should always be in a releasable state. `master` is the active development branch and changes are periodically moved to the release branch for acceptance testing.

 Before you begin working on an issue or feature, check that it hasn't already been addressed in the `master` branch.